Let's Be Fair About Sharing The Air

 According to the American Wind Energy Association (AWEA), in spite of the economic recession the wind energy industry experienced a growth of 15 percent in 2010, but the North American wind energy industry is lagging in key areas compared to Europe and Asia.
 Currently, wind energy only accounts for approximately 4 percent of the country’s energy production capacity; however, AWEA is seeking a national standard of 25 percent renewable energy by the year 2025 and 20 percent wind energy by 2030.
 As wind energy turbines and other towers continue to go up across the country in exponential numbers to meet this growing energy demand, the safety and accessibility problems they cause ag aviators are rapidly increasing as well.
 The market for installed turbines surpassed $59 billion in 2010 and is forecast to reach $152 billion by 2017 (Pike Research, Research Report, 3Q, 2011).
 The number of Meteorological Evaluation Towers (METs) erected to support the rapid growth in these turbines will markedly increase as well, contributing greater risk to low-level aviation operations, particularly if these towers are unmarked.

-There are many reasons why wind energy is garnering such a surge in growth and popularity.
-The expansion of wind energy initiatives is due in large part to the incentive of a 2.1-cent subsidy per kilowatt hour provided by the U.S. government.
-More than 30 states, including the District of Columbia, have established renewable portfolio standards (RPS), which require utilities to supply certain amounts of electricity from “green” sources of energy like wind and solar.
-And, with the steady rise in costs associated with traditional sources of energy like oil and natural gas, wind energy can be marketed as a low-cost alternative.
-In fact, the price of wind-generated electricity has dropped by nearly 60 percent since the 1980s.
-In addition, The Renewables 2011 Global Status Report states that what started as only a very small number of countries pursuing wind energy in the 1990s has now grown to community wind power currently operating in at least 83 countries, and providing 198 gigawatts of electricity worldwide.
-Safety is NAAA’s and the aerial application industry’s primary concern with wind energy turbines, meteorological testing towers (MET), RTK (Real Time Kinematic) towers, “flying” wind turbines, UAS (Unmanned Aerial Systems) and other obstructions because in many cases they are not properly marked, lighted or displaying other cautionary devices in or near agricultural areas where aerial applicators are spraying.
+Safety is NAAA’s and the aerial application industry’s primary concern with wind energy turbines, METs, Real Time Kinematic (RTK) towers, “flying” wind turbines, Unmanned Aerial Systems (UAS) and other obstructions because in many cases they are not properly marked, lighted or displaying other cautionary devices in or near agricultural areas where aerial applicators are spraying.
 Sadly, in the last 10 years, 7.2 percent of aerial application fatalities were the result of collisions with towers and 13 percent were the result of collisions with wires.
 Wire accidents are included in these statistics since the wind developments must install wires to connect the output of the turbines to the electrical power grid.
 These collisions are almost always fatal.
 Wind energy towers pose the greatest safety and accessibility threats to agricultural aviators not only because of their size, but also because they are expected to become more widespread in the coming years.
 These towers are often clustered closely together, creating ominous obstacles for pilots.

 A more recent potential hazard in some parts of the country is the erection of RTK towers for use with farm and construction equipment auto-steering that can likewise be deployed at any location in a matter of hours.
 The RTK towers are similar to METs in their difficulty to see, but usually measure only 105 feet in height and are supported with guy wires.
 Recent communication with one of the primary owners of these towers in the Upper Midwest told a representative of NAAA they did not intend to mark or light their towers because regulations did not require it.
 In some areas, ag operators have been reluctant to openly oppose these towers because they are desired by their farmer customers.
 Regardless, safety dictates the towers should be marked for maximum visibility to low level aviation.